-If your question is not answered below or you have a problem using DrinkControl app, please send email from the app itself (in [About] tab use [Send email] option) - e-mail will include diagnostic information that can help us identify problems) or e-mail us directly to firstname.lastname@example.org.
+If your question is not answered below or you have a problem using DrinkControl app, please send an email from the DrinkControl app using [Send email] option in the About tab (e-mail will contain diagnostic information that will help us identify problems and assist you).
+You may also e-mail us directly at firstname.lastname@example.org.

 Frequently asked questions

 There is no single definition of moderate drinking.
 What one person considers moderate, another person may view it as heavy drinking.
 That said, moderate or "safe" or low-risk drinking might be defined as one that does not generally causes problems, neither to the drinkers themselves nor society.

 Alcohol may affect each individual differently and the recommendations vary greatly around the world, but the main idea behind associated with consuming alcohol moderately is improved health and greater longevity.

 Some groups of people should not consume alcohol at all or should limit its use to less than the amounts suggested by guidelines.
 These groups are:

 • Pregnant women or those trying to conceive;

 • Drivers or those engaged in other activities that require alertness and dexterity (such as driving a car or heavy machinery);

 • People taking certain over-the-counter or prescription medications;

 • People with pre-existing medical conditions that are negatively affected by drinking;